3 min read

 - Give them a calming place to reorient themselves and recover.

-- Use a pheromone diffuser to help your dog feel at ease.
+- Use a pheromone diffuser to help your new puppy feel at ease.

 - If veterinarian-approved, feed your dog a meal or play with them.